rcastley/monitoring_pihole/README.md

-# Monitoring Pi-hole Using Pi-hole Exporter and OpenTelemetry: A Comprehensive Guide
+# Monitoring Pi-hole using Pi-hole Exporter and OpenTelemetry: A Comprehensive Guide

 ## Introduction